infra-geo-ouverte/igo2-lib/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## IGO2LIB project plan

+For more information on IGO2LIB, you can read the [planning of the project and its features related](https://github.com/infra-geo-ouverte/igo2-lib/wiki/Project-(draft)-plan)

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.